rbaral/Udacity_Intro_to_hadoop_and_Mapreduce/README.md

 # Udacity_Intro_to_hadoop_and_Mapreduce
-This folder includes the tutorials, quizzes, and assignments completed during the Udacity's Introduction to Hadoop and Map reduce course.
+This folder includes the tutorials, quizzes, and assignments completed during the Udacity's Introduction to Hadoop and Map reduce course."# Udacity_Intro_to_hadoop_and_Mapreduce"